MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 The permissions themselves are classes and methods in APIs.

 - Compute Engine IAM roles:
-  - Compute Admin - Full control od all Compute Engine resources (compute.*)
+  - Compute Admin - Full control of all Compute Engine resources (compute.*)
   - Network Admin - Permissions to create, modify, and delete networking resources, except for firewall rules and SSL certificates
   - Storage Admin - permissions to create, modify and delete disks, images, and snapshots